Note 2a: Material accounting policies

 2.8 Inventories:

-Raw materials, fuel, stores and spares, packing materials, loose tools, work in progress, traded and finished goods are stated at the lower of cost and net realisable value.
+Fuel, stores and spares, loose tools and traded goods are stated at the lower of cost and net realisable value.
 Cost of inventories includes purchase price and all other costs incurred in bringing the inventories to their present location and condition.
 Costs are assigned to individual items of inventory on the weighted average basis except for inventory of Regasified Liquefied Natural Gas (RLNG) which is valued using specific identification method considering its procurement for beneficiary usage or others.
 Costs of purchased inventory are determined after deducting rebates and discounts.

 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.